 We will refer to national guidance when planning our Drug Education activities.
 For example, 'Drugs: Guidance for Schools' DfES Feb 2004, QCA guidance and materials from National Healthy Schools.

-Personal Development Programme for Primary and Secondary in
+All staff will primarily use the Personal Development Programme for Primary and Secondary planning and delivering the Entitlement